jakeraffe/CS422-GR4/README.md

 ## 1. Please make sure you are in the dev branch and navigate to the ```/frontend``` folder.
 You must run ```yarn install``` to install all packages and dependencies before testing your code.

-## 2. In order to see the changes you make, go to ```/frontend/App.js``` and change the '/' route go to the page you are working on.
+## 2. In order to see the changes you make, go to ```/frontend/App.js``` and change the '/' route to the page you are working on.
 For example, if I wanted to work on the LearnPage I would change it to:
 ```
 App.js
 <Route exact path="/">